Michael (Michael Jackson album): Commercial performance

 The album was released by Epic Records and Sony Music Entertainment.
-It debuted at number one in Germany, selling 85,000 copies in its first week.
-The album also debuted at number one in Austria, Italy, the Netherlands, and Sweden.
 In the United States, Michael debuted at number three on the Billboard 200 with first-week sales of 228,000 copies, followed by 150,000 the next week, but in subsequent weeks, its total sales had shrunk to 27,000 units, 18,000 units and then 11,000 units for the week ending on January 16, 2011.
 The album debuted at number five in France, with first-week sales of 26,689 copies.
-In Germany, “Michael” was the biggest debut of the year, selling 85,000 copies in its first week.
-In Denmark, the album debuted at number four selling 4,936 copies in its first week.
-On December 19, 2010, the album opened in the United Kingdom at number four with sales of 113,000, which was Michael Jackson's biggest opening sales week in the United Kingdom since the release of Dangerous nearly 20 years before.
-In its first five weeks the album sold over 434,000 copies in the United States, but failed to match This Is It, which sold 890,000 copies in five weeks.
-In the same week the album was certified platinum by the RIAA for shipping over a million copies.
+In Germany, Michael was the biggest debut of the year, selling 85,000 copies in its first week.
+The album also debuted at number one in Austria, Italy, the Netherlands, and Sweden.
+In Denmark, the album debuted at number four, selling 4,936 copies in its first week.
+On December 19, 2010, the album opened in the United Kingdom at number four with sales of 113,000, which was Jackson's biggest opening sales week in the United Kingdom since the release of Dangerous nearly 20 years before.
+In its first five weeks, the album sold over 434,000 copies in the United States but failed to match sales of the previous year's soundtrack album Michael Jackson's This Is It, which sold 890,000 copies in five weeks.
+In the same week, the album was certified platinum by the RIAA for shipping over a million copies.

 Michael received numerous gold and platinum certifications worldwide.